savonet/book/language.md

 ### Nullable values

 It is sometimes useful to have a default value for a type.
-In Liquidsoap, there is a special value for this which is called `null`.
+In Liquidsoap, there is a special value for this, which is called `null`.
 Given a type `t`, we write `t?` for the type of values which can be either of type `t` or be `null`: such a value is said to be _nullable_.
 For instance, we could redefine the `list.hd` function in order to return null (instead of raising an error) when the list is